 Visit the CFA Website for information on preparing your property for the Fire Danger Period

 Fire Prevention Inspection Program

 The Shire's Fire Prevention Officers inspect properties in the lead-up to summer and during the CFA’s Declared Fire Danger Period to see if there are fire hazards that need to be addressed on private land.
 Where fire hazards are identified on private land a statutory Fire Prevention Notice will be issued pursuant to the Country Fire Authority Act 1958 directing works take place to remove the fire hazard within a specified time frame.

 Download a copy of the Shire's Fire Prevention Inspection Program Fact Sheet(PDF, 103KB) to learn more about the Program.

-Residents who have concerns about fire hazards on private or Council owned land can call the Shire on 1300 850 600.
+Residents who have concerns about fire hazards on private or Council owned land can Report A Fire Hazard.